JersonPQ/Minesweeper/README.md

 # Minesweeper
-Minesweeper game created with Java, and with awt and swing classes.
+Minesweeper game created with Java, with awt and swing classes for interface.